metaskills/holy_grail_harness/README.md

 ### MiniTest::Spec All The Way Across The Sky!

 Don't wait for Rails 4 to use MiniTest::Spec!
-This application is using the [minitest-spec-rails](https://github.com/metaskills/minitest-spec-rails) gem which forces `ActiveSupport::TestCase` to subclass `MiniTesst::Spec`.
+This application is using the [minitest-spec-rails](https://github.com/metaskills/minitest-spec-rails) gem which forces `ActiveSupport::TestCase` to subclass `MiniTest::Spec`.
 This means that you can start using the MiniTest's Spec or Unit structure and assertions directly within the familiar Rails unit, functional, or integration directories.
 For full details, check out the [minitest-spec-rails](https://github.com/metaskills/minitest-spec-rails) documentation or some of the [test shims](https://github.com/metaskills/holy_grail_harness/blob/master/test/functional/application_controller_test.rb) within HolyGrailHarness.
 For example, a `test/unit/user_test.rb` might look like this.

 ```ruby
 require 'test_helper'